microsoft/msticpy/docs/source/TIProviders.rst

 Specifying Time Ranges
 ----------------------

-Some providers (currently only AzureSentinelByoti) support time ranges so that you can specify specific periods to search for.
+Some providers (currently only AzSTI) support time ranges so that you can specify specific periods to search for.

 If a provider does not support time ranges, the parameters will be